 This is one of the most frustrating parts of building a YouTube channel or editing professionally for creators.
 The algorithm evaluates your spoken content, not just your topic or title — and certain words, phrases, or topics trigger restrictions that are not always obvious before you upload.

 Understanding how demonetization works, and what you can do to catch risks before you publish, is now a practical part of every serious video editing workflow.
-Tools like CutCue give you audio analysis for Twitch VODs and YouTube recordings so you can fix issues before upload.
+The dedicated YouTube demonetization checker at CutCue walks through exactly how this works.

 How YouTube’s Demonetization System Works